angular/angularfire/docs/3-retrieving-data-as-lists.md

 # 3. Retrieving data as lists

 > AngularFire2 synchronizes data as lists using the `FirebaseListObservable`.
-The `FirebaseListObservable` is not created by itself, but through the `AngularFire.database` service.
+The `FirebaseListObservable` is not created by itself, but through the `AngularFire.database` module.
 The guide below demonstrates how to retrieve, save, and remove data as lists.

-## Injecting the AngularFire service
+## Injecting the AngularFireDatabase module

 **Make sure you have bootstrapped your application for AngularFire2.
 See the Installation guide for bootstrap setup.**

-AngularFire is an injectable service, which is injected through the constructor of your Angular component or `@Injectable()` service.
+AngularFireDatabase is an injectable module, which is injected through the constructor of your Angular component or `@Injectable()` service.
 In the previous step, we modified the `/src/app/app.component.ts` to retrieve data as object.
 In this step, let's start with a clean slate.

 Replace your  `/src/app/app.component.ts` from previous step to look like below.